DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 We see the swarm detected the failure of the container running on node ``swarm01`` and then started a new container on the node ``swarm02`` to honor the number of replicas we set.

 ## Service Networks
 In this section, we're going to deploy services on dedicated networks.
 The overlay network driver permits swarm to create a complex layout of networks.
 This can be useful, for example, to deploy multi-tier applications.
-As example, we are goig to create a two-tier application made of a web server running on an internal network and a reverse proxy exposing the service to the outer world.

 Create a new overlay network called ``internal``
 ```